zendframework/zend-component-installer/README.md

 component installer tools.
 If `<path>` is omitted, the utility assumes the current working directory should be used.

-> ### Note: Composer installation not yet supported!
->
-> The above is a *planned* feature, but does not work currently, as the package
-> is not yet registered with Packagist.

 ## Via PHAR

 The PHAR file is downloadable at: